EzraRajendran/codsoft/Task02/ReadMe.md

 ## License

 This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code.
 Please refer to the license file for more details.

----

-Customize this README session to provide specific information about your image captioning project, including details about model training, usage, and how others can contribute.